-Yesterday I shared our rain gutter bookshelf project, which is working out beautifully.
-Today I’ll show you how we created a vintage inspired school room chalkboard.
+A few weeks ago I shared our rain gutter bookshelf project, which is working out beautifully.
+Since school is sneaking up on us and I am busy getting our school room up to snuff, I wanted to show you how we created a vintage inspired school room chalkboard.
 This project really cost me nothing, as I already had all the supplies.
 Even if you were to go buy the supplies, I can tell you it would be minimal.
 This was a quick and easy project-my favorite kind!

 How to make a chalkboard on the wall